 Any further weakening in the South African government's credit profile or its willingness to support DBSA could lead to a downgrade.
-In addition, a weakening in DBSA's BCA, driven by a significant deterioration in asset-guality metrics or a further tightening of its funding and liquidity positions would also likely exert downward rating pressure.
-Likewise, DBSA's issuer rating could be downgraded if there is an increase in leverage through secured borrowings, which would reduce the recovery rate for senior unsecured debt classes, although this remains a low-probability event.
+In addition, a weakening in DBSA's BCA, driven by a significant deterioration in asset-quality metrics or a further tightening of its funding and liquidity positions would also likely exert downward rating pressure.